jordanbrakefield/home-assistant/README.md

 Home Assistant – main automation platform.
 Hosted on a raspberry pi.

+Twingate - Used as a secure tunnel to connect to Home Assistant when away from home.
+Providing "zero trust" access.

 YAML – configuration and automation scripting.

 Blueprints – reusable automation templates.